Understanding The Symptoms Of Stress

 However, this pattern can contribute to excessive food intake and subsequent weight gain, particularly if these eating behaviours persist.

-Conversely, stress can also suppress others' appetites, leading to a loss of interest in food or difficulty eating due to feelings of nausea or stomach discomfort.
+Conversely, stress can suppress others' appetites, leading to a loss of interest in food or difficulty eating due to nausea or stomach discomfort.

 These Symptoms of Stress stem from the body's heightened state of arousal during periods of stress, which can disrupt normal digestive function and suppress hunger cues.